dominodatalab/domino-code-assist-docs/docs/snippets/snippets-using.md

 === "R"

     Suppose that you have loaded some data and want to filter a specific subset of rows.
-You could do this using the LCA, but you could also do it directly in code.
+You could do this using Code Assist, but you could also do it directly in code.
 Snippets can help you get started with appropriate code which can easily be adapted to your use case.

     <img class="screenshot" src="../../screenshots/rstudio-snippets-penguin-data.png">

-    Click on the Addins button and choose the _LCA Snippets_ option.
+    Click on the Addins button and choose the _Snippets_ option.

     <img class="screenshot" src="../../screenshots/rstudio-lca-menu-snippets.png">